ThePublicGoodProjects/outreach_bot/README.md

 ## Credits ##

-Developed by the Public Good Project, inspired by the work of [Geoff Boeing](<https://github.com/gboeing>).
+Developed by the Public Good Projects, inspired by the work of [Geoff Boeing](<https://github.com/gboeing>).